pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 <Alert title="Note" type="info">

 Pantheon has a [WordPress (Composer Managed)](/guides/wordpress-composer/wordpress-composer-managed) upstream.
 You can use this upstream to create a Composer-managed WordPress site with **Bedrock**.
-This upstream is currently in EA.
+This upstream is currently in EA and **Terminus Build Tools** does not currently support the Bedrock-based WordPress (Composer Managed) upstream.

 </Alert >